-SRS implements and conducts its QA program to comply with the following regulations: 1) DOE Order 414.1D, Quality Assurance, 2) American Society of Mechanical Engineers Nuclear Quality Assurance (NQA) standards NQA-1-2008 with the NQA-1a-2009 Addenda, QA Requirements for Nuclear Facility Applications, and 3) the Code of Federal Regulations (CFR) in 10 CFR 830, Nuclear Safety Management.
+The Savannah River Site (SRS) implements and conducts its quality assurance (QA) program to comply with the following regulations: 1) U.S. Department of Energy (DOE) Order 414.1D, Quality Assurance, 2) American Society of Mechanical Engineers Nuclear Quality Assurance (NQA) standards NQA-1-2008 with the NQA-1a-2009 Addenda, QA Requirements for Nuclear Facility Applications, and 3) the Code of Federal Regulations (CFR) in 10 CFR 830, Nuclear Safety Management.
 In addition, specific programs may have other QA requirements from outside organizations.
-For example, under the Tank Closure Program and Area Completion Projects, the U.S. Environmental Protection Agency (EPA) and

-SCDHEC require DOE to develop and follow a projectspecific sampling and analysis plan and a QA program plan.
-DOE has QA programs to verify the integrity of analyses from both onsite and subcontracted offsite laboratories, and to ensure it is complying with the quality-control program requirements.
+For example, under the Tank Closure Program and Area Completion Projects, the U.S. Environmental Protection Agency (EPA) and South Carolina Department of Health and Environmental Control (SCDHEC) require DOE to develop and follow a projectspecific sampling and analysis plan and a QA program plan.
+DOE has QA programs to verify the integrity of analyses from both onsite and subcontracted offsite laboratories and to ensure it is complying with the quality control (QC) program requirements.

-The SRS Environmental Monitoring Program uses and disseminates high-quality data to promote environmental stewardship and support other Site missions.
-The Environmental Monitoring QA and QC Program improves the methods and techniques used to both collect and analyze the environmental data and to prevent errors in generating the data.
+The SRS radiological Environmental Monitoring Program (EMP) uses and disseminates high-quality data to promote environmental stewardship and support other Site missions.
+The environmental monitoring QA and QC program improves the methods and techniques used to both collect and analyze the environmental data and to prevent errors in generating the data.
 The QA and QC program includes continuous assessments, precision checks, and accuracy checks, as Figure 8-1 shows.
-Through an ongoing process, the results of activities in one area provide input into assessments or checks conducted in the other two areas.
-The result is high-quality data.
-By combining continuous assessment of field, laboratory, and data management performance with checks for accuracy and precision,
+Through an